Randolph Apperson Hearst: Personal and family life

-Randolph Hearst was married three times, first on January 12, 1938 to Catherine Wood Campbell of Atlanta, Georgia, who was the mother of his five daughters: Catherine, Virginia, Patricia (Patty), Anne and Victoria.
+Randolph Hearst was married three times, first on January 12, 1938, to Catherine Wood Campbell of Atlanta, Georgia, who was the mother of his five daughters: Catherine, Virginia, Patricia (Patty), Anne and Victoria.
 Catherine Hearst was a Roman Catholic and a conservative Regent of the University of California before resigning in 1976.

-In 1974, Patty Hearst made front pages nationwide when she was kidnapped by an extremist group, the Symbionese Liberation Army, and was soon after caught on film helping the group to rob banks.
+In 1974, his daughter Patty made front pages nationwide when she was kidnapped by an extremist group, the Symbionese Liberation Army, and was soon after caught on film helping the group to rob banks.
 She renounced the SLA soon after her arrest.
 The ordeal placed enormous strain on the Hearst marriage, eventually leading to divorce in 1982.
 After their divorce, the first Mrs. Hearst moved to Beverly Hills.

-Randolph Hearst married his second wife, Maria Cynthia Scruggs (née Pachì, September 3, 1932 - July 17, 2017), originally of Rome, Italy, on May 2, 1982.
+Randolph Hearst married his second wife, Maria Cynthia Scruggs (née Pachì, September 3, 1932 – July 17, 2017), originally of Rome, Italy, on May 2, 1982.
 The couple divorced in 1987.
 That year he married a third wife, Veronica de Gruyter (formerly de Beracasa y de Uribe).

 Later life and death

-Hearst bought Eastover in Manalapan, Florida in 2000 from Melvin Simon.
+Hearst bought Eastover in Manalapan, Florida, in 2000 from Melvin Simon.

-Hearst died on December 18, 2000 from a stroke.
+Hearst died on December 18, 2000, from a stroke.
 His seat as a trustee of his father's will went to Virginia Hearst Randt, second-oldest of his five daughters.
 He was buried on the family's plot in Colma, California.

+Hearst's personal estate was estimated in his last will and testament, written in 1989, at $25 million for probate purposes, but his lawyer (a co-executor of the will) observed that much of his estate—including insurance policies, jointly owned properties, and trusts—was outside probate and therefore not accounted for; prior to his death, Forbes magazine had estimated Hearst's wealth at $1.8 billion.